-Any salary or wage established for a full-time or probationary introductory employee shall be the total compensation for the employee, but not to be construed as including health or life insurance protection.
+Any salary or wage established for a full-time or introductory employee shall be the total compensation for the employee, but not to be construed as including health or life insurance protection.
 Except as otherwise provided, no employee shall receive pay from the District in addition to the salary or wage authorized under the schedules provided in the Salary and Wage Schedule for services rendered by him either in the discharge of his ordinary duties or any additional duties which may be imposed upon him or which he may undertake or volunteer to perform.
-This provision shall not apply to overtime compensation (Section 7.08), car reimbursement (Section 6.13A), uniform or protective clothing or equipment reimbursement (Section 8.29A), tuition reimbursement (Section 6.11), reimbursement for authorized travel (Section 6.19), the monetary recognition of suggestions for the improvement of District services (Section 6.14), or in other circumstances by Board approval.
+This provision shall not apply to overtime compensation (Section 7.08), car reimbursement (Section 6.13A), uniform or protective clothing or equipment reimbursement (Section 8.29A), tuition reimbursement (Section 6.11), reimbursement for authorized travel (Section 6.19), or in other circumstances by Board approval.

-7.10 Payroll Periods and Payday
+7.10 Pay Periods and Payday